 Protection of wetlands in Great Barrier Reef catchments from effects of earthworks

 Protection of WPA wetlands is designed to maintain the ecological processes of these wetlands which reduce nutrient, pesticide and sediment loads in the reef catchments—and importantly protect them from the effects of high impact earthworks.
 Wetland protection areas are shown on the map of referable wetlands and include a wetland surrounded by a 100 metre (m) trigger area within urban areas and a 500m trigger area within rural areas.

 Concurrence agency and assessment management

-The Department of State Development, Infrastructure and Planning (DSDIP) is an assessment manager or referral agency for a development application for material change of use, reconfiguring a lot or operational works involving high impact earthworks (as defined in the Sustainable Planning Regulation 2009) in wetland protection areas.
+The Department of Infrastructure, Local Government and Planning (DILGP) is an assessment manager or referral agency for a development application for material change of use, reconfiguring a lot or operational works involving high impact earthworks (as defined in the Sustainable Planning Regulation 2009) in wetland protection areas.
 High impact earthworks include the construction of new drains, placing of fill or construction of levies in a wetland protection area that significantly alter the hydrology of a wetland.

 High impact earthworks associated with, or that will be a consequence of, are: